FlareXes/yt-summarize/README.md

 ## Summary Prompts
 - **PROMPT_JSON_LOC**: Location of the `prompts.json` file.
 The file should contain a list of prompts with names and corresponding content.
-- You can add your's custom prompt in `prompt.json` with unique name and id.
+- You can add your custom prompts in `prompt.json` with unique name and id.
 Then you can use it with `--prompt-name` option.

 ## Example